bodinaren/bTypeScript/README.md

 import 'btypescript/src/linq/add/average';
 ```
 This will build only the minimum code required for using `.filter`, `.map` and `.average`.

+*Note: Only Linq supports this at the moment.
+Collections and Helpers will still be fully built.*

 ### Helpers ###
 ```